casper-ecosystem/casper-client-rs/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    put-deploy               Creates a deploy and sends it to the network for execution make-deploy              Creates a deploy and outputs it to a file or stdout.
-As a file, the deploy can subsequently be signed by other parties using the 'sign- deploy' subcommand and then sent to the network for execution using the 'send-deploy' subcommand
+    put-deploy               Create a deploy and send it to the network for execution make-deploy              Create a deploy and output it to a file or stdout.
+As a file, the deploy can subsequently be signed by other parties using the 'sign-deploy' subcommand and then sent to the network for execution using the 'send-deploy' subcommand
-    sign-deploy              Reads a previously-saved deploy from a file, cryptographically signs it, and outputs it to a file or stdout send-deploy              Reads a previously-saved deploy from a file and sends it to the network for execution
+    sign-deploy              Read a previously-saved deploy from a file, cryptographically sign it, and output it to a file or stdout send-deploy              Read a previously-saved deploy from a file and send it to the network for execution
-    transfer                 Transfers funds between purses
+    transfer                 Transfer funds between purses
-    make-transfer            Creates a transfer deploy and outputs it to a file or stdout.
+    make-transfer            Create a transfer deploy and output it to a file or stdout.
 As a file, the deploy can subsequently be signed by other parties using the 'sign-deploy' subcommand and then sent to the network for execution using the 'send-deploy' subcommand
-    get-deploy               Retrieves a deploy from the network get-block                Retrieves a block from the network get-block-transfers      Retrieves all transfers for a block from the network list-deploys             Retrieves the list of all deploy hashes in a given block get-state-root-hash      Retrieves a state root hash at a given block get-era-info             Retrieves era information from the network query-global-state       Retrieves a stored value from the network using either the state root hash or block hash
+    get-deploy               Retrieve a deploy from the network get-block                Retrieve a block from the network get-block-transfers      Retrieve all transfers for a block from the network list-deploys             Retrieve the list of all deploy hashes in a given block get-state-root-hash      Retrieve a state root hash at a given block get-era-info             Retrieve era information from the network query-global-state       Retrieve a stored value from the network query-balance            Retrieve a purse's balance from the network get-dictionary-item      Retrieve a stored value from a dictionary get-account              Retrieve account information from the network get-auction-info         Retrieve the bids and validators as of either a specific block (by height or hash), or the most recently added block get-validator-changes    Retrieve status changes of active validators get-peers                Retrieve network identity and address of each of the specified node's peers
-    get-dictionary-item      Query for values managed in a dictionary get-balance              Retrieves a purse's balance from the network get-account              Retrieves account information from the network get-auction-info         Returns the bids and validators as of either a specific block (by height or hash), or the most recently added block get-validator-changes    Retrieves status changes of active validators get-peers                Retrieves network identity and address of each of the specified node's peers
+    get-node-status          Retrieve status of the specified node get-chainspec            Retrieve the chainspec of the network (to print the full TOML, run with '-vv')
-    get-node-status          Retrieves status of the specified node get-chainspec            Retrieves the chainspec of the network list-rpcs                List all currently supported RPCs
+    list-rpcs                List all currently supported RPCs
-    keygen                   Generates account key files in the given directory account-address          Generates an account hash from a given public key generate-completion      Generates a shell completion script
+    keygen                   Generate account key files in the given directory account-address          Generate an account hash from a given public key generate-completion      Generate a shell completion script
     help                     Print this message or the help of the given subcommand(s)
 ```
 </details>